 October 8, 2024 3:20 a.m.

-The Association of Oregon Counties recently presented its 2024 County Road Needs Study to the Oregon to the Oregon Legislative Joint Committee on Transportation, forecasting a statewide annual revenue shortfall of 59 percent over the next five years, resulting in an additional $834 million per year needed to maintain and manage county systems in a safe and adequate condition.
+The Association of Oregon Counties recently presented its 2024 County Road Needs Study to the Oregon Legislative Joint Committee on Transportation, forecasting a statewide annual revenue shortfall of 59 percent over the next five years, resulting in an additional $834 million per year needed to maintain and manage county systems in a safe and adequate condition.

 A county release said in Oregon, counties partner with the state to support a safe and reliable multimodal transportation system.
 However, counties, along with the Oregon Department of Transportation and other transportation agencies across the state, are facing structural funding challenges that impact core services, such as the maintenance of roads and bridges.
 Counties are responsible for the largest share of Oregon’s public road system, with more than 32,000 miles and 4,000 bridges.
 Douglas County owns and maintains 1,144 road miles and 300 bridges.
 This includes 161 miles in poor or fair condition, 240 bridges in poor or fail condition and 63 heavy-truck-wight restricted bridges.